Publishing certificates

 Error: Cannot create WKD because /tmp/foo already contains one

-The certificates to include into the WKD directory structure can be selected using the following designators:
+The certificates to include in the WKD directory structure can be selected using the following designators:

 $ sq network wkd publish --cert-file /path/to/some/keyring.pgp --domain example.com --email alice@example.com /tmp/foo

-or even all certificates for a domain which can be found inside the cert store by skipping a filtering query.
+or even all certificates for a domain in the cert store by omitting a filtering query:

 $ sq network wkd publish --domain example.com /tmp/foo --all